dhruvprabhu/JEEPLANNER/README.md

 # JEE Planner

 JEE Planner is a user authenticated task management application designed to help students preparing for the Joint Entrance Examination (JEE).
 It provides a user-friendly interface for creating, editing, and deleting subject-wise tasks and personal notes.
-You also get notifications based on priority and tasks are sorted  by priority. and an Archive Storage for your past papers.
+You also get notifications based on priority and tasks are sorted  by priority and an Archive Storage for your past papers.

 ## Features